-this Section V.J.4 must provide to the Repatriation Coordinator documentation demonstrating explicit tribal written authorization as described above.
+Whether internal or external to UC, all persons seeking access to Human Remains and/or Cultural Items under this Section V.J.4 must provide to the Repatriation Coordinator documentation demonstrating explicit tribal written authorization as described above.
 These prior approval requirements do not apply to access under Section V.J.3.
-The Repatriation Coordinator or another campus official designated by the Chancellor must check the records to ensure that there are no pending Consultations, appeals or complaints have been filed related to the Human Remains or Cultural Items requested before forwarding the request and all compliance documents referenced above to the Chancellor for approval.
+The Repatriation Coordinator or another campus official designated by the Chancellor must check the records to ensure that there are no pending Consultations, appeals or complaints related to the Human Remains or Cultural Items requested before forwarding the request and all compliance documents referenced above to the Chancellor for approval.

-In reviewing accessor loan requests for research, instruction, or other purposes unrelated to making determinations needed for compliance with NAGPRA or CalNAGPRA, the Chancellor will consider (i) evidence of tribal Consultation and authorizations as required above, (ii) tribal input, and (iii) efforts to maintain high standards of care and respect for all Human Remains and/or Cultural Items.
+In reviewing access or loan requests for research, instruction, or other purposes unrelated to making determinations needed for compliance with NAGPRA or CalNAGPRA, the Chancellor will consider (i) evidence of tribal Consultation and authorizations as required above, (ii) tribal input, and (iii) efforts to maintain high standards of care and respect for all Human Remains and/or Cultural Items.